Stypox/dicio-sentences-compiler/README.md

 mood: high       # comments are supported :-D how (are you doing?)|(is it going);
 [has_place] how is it going over there;
-[french] comment "êtes" vous;  # quotes make sure êtes is matched diacritics-sensitively
+[french] comment "êtes" voùs;  # quotes make sure êtes is matched diacritics-sensitively

 GPS_navigation: medium
 [question]  take|bring me to .place. (by .vehicle.)? please?;